evoila/osb-backup-agent/README.md

 ## Endpoints ##
-The agent supports three http endpoints for status, backup and restore.
-The endpoints are secured by BasicAuth.
+The agent supports http endpoints for status, backup and restore.
+These endpoints are secured by BasicAuth.

 |Endpoint|Method|Body|Description|
 |----|----|----|----|